Europe shares stuck in range before Fed meets, Scotland votes

 By Blaise Robinson

-SABMiller rose 9.8 percent, while shares in Heineken also climbed, by 3 percent, after it said SABMiller had approached it about a takeover but that its controlling shareholder intended to keep the company independent.
+SABMiller jumped 13 percent, for a swing of roughly $11 billion in its market value.
+Shares in Heineken also rose, by 4.1 percent, after it said SABMiller had approached it about a takeover but that its controlling shareholder intended to keep the company independent.

 “Companies are finally starting to put their big piles of cash to work.
 This will be good for M&A, and good for the market.
 There are many sectors ripe for consolidation,” a Paris-based trader said.

-Spain’s telecom group Jazztel also surged, gaining 12.6 percent before being suspended in Madrid in late afternoon.

-A source told Reuters that France’s Orange was close to an agreement to buy Jazztel.

-Hennes & Mauritz also featured among the top gainers, rising 2.4 percent after the fashion retailer said sales climbed nearly 20 percent in August, beating forecasts.
+Hennes & Mauritz also featured among the top gainers, rose 2.5 percent after the fashion retailer said sales climbed nearly 20 percent in August, beating forecasts.

 Factoring out the rally in H&M, Swedish stocks were little changed after Swedes voted on Sunday for a minority left government.

-The FTSEurofirst 300 index of top European shares ended 0.05 percent lower at 1,382.32 points.
+At 1430 GMT, the FTSEurofirst 300 index of top European shares was down 0.04 percent at 1,382.43 points.
 The index has been moving sideways over the past week pending the Fed’s meeting and Scotland’s referendum.

 Recent talk the Fed might turn hawkish at its policy meeting this week, possibly by dropping its commitment to keeping interest rates low, has pushed up U.S. Treasury yields and the dollar.